Summary of the calendar proposal

 - The year begins approximately with the spring equinox in the northern hemisphere, and the autumn equinox in the southern hemisphere.

-- In leap years, day 366th is also added, likewise called 32.
-It is a double day.
+- In leap years, day 366th also called 32 is added, resulting in a double day.

 - The enumeration of the years is carried out according to the Human Era or Holocene Era system.

 It is a non-perpetual calendar, that is, the day of the week in which year begins varies each year.
-This implies in subsequent years the arrangement of the dates on the days of the week will remain rotating.
-Therefore, commemorations, holidays, and birthdays vary their position in the week with the passing of the years.
+This implies in successive years the arrangement of the dates on the days of the week changes.
+Therefore, commemorations, holidays, and birthdays, vary their position in the week over the years.

 The year is divided into four quarters of 91 days each.
-Each quarter is divided into three months of 30, 30, and 31 days respectively.
-Day 365th is added at the end of the last month of the fourth quarter, is named 32th.
-In leap years, day 366th is added after 365th, it is also named 32th.
-It is a double day.
+In turn, each quarter is divided into three months of 30, 30, and 31 days respectively.
+The day 365th is added to the end of the last month of the fourth quarter, and is called 32th.
+In leap years, the day 366th is added after the 365th, and is also named 32th.
+Resulting in a double day.
 The months are designated M1, M2, M3, M4, M5, M6, M7, M8, M9, M10, M11, and M12.

 In this calendar are corresponding months: